 ONE GREAT GAME: Two Teams, Two Dreams, in the First-Ever National Championship High School Football Game (Atria; 2003);

 WATERSPORTS BASICS (Prentice-Hall, 1985).

-DON WALLACE received the Pluma de Plata Mexicana for reporting on Baja California, the Michener Prize from the Copernicus Society for a first novel, Author of the Year recognition from the U.S. Naval Institute for a serialized novel in Naval History Magazine (A TIDE IN TIME: The Log of Matthew Roving), and the Eagle Award from The New York Times (employee recognition).
+DON WALLACE received the Pluma de Plata Mexicana for reporting on Baja California, the Michener Prize from the Copernicus Society for a first novel, Author of the Year recognition from the U.S. Naval Institute for a serialized novel in Naval History Magazine (A Tide in Time: The Log of Matthew Roving), and the Eagle Award from The New York Times (employee recognition).
 He was a MacDowell Colony Fellow and accepted to Yaddo.
 His work won selection in Next Stop Hollywood: Short Stories Bound for the Screen (St. Martin's, 2007, ed.
 Steve Cohen).
 Wallace has received four first place awards (long-form feature, business, health and sports) and six runner up or finalist awards from the Society of Professional Journalists Hawaii Chapter, including the 2019 Best Body of Work by a Single Writer.
 Two stories have been finalists in the national City and Regional Magazines Association awards: Hail to the General! (best food/restaurant feature) and Shark! (best long-form feature).
 In April 2020 he founded The Hawaii Review of Books with creative director James Charisma.

 WALLACE is married to Mindy Eun Soo Pennybacker, the author of DO ONE GREEN THING (St. Martin's) and features writer and book review editor at The Honolulu Star-Advertiser newspaper.
 She is by far the better surfer.
 They have a son, Rory, married to Kaitlin Wood Wallace.
 Rory speaks much better French.